JuanVDW/PCNSE/Interface-Configuration.md

 * More than one VLAN can be added to the same top level port (example: e1/1.1 in vlan1 and e1/1.2 in vlan2).
 However, as there is no routing function, an external router, and security policies would be needed to route the data between the vlans.
 * Best practice is to use L3 subinterfaces to provide inter-VLAN routing

+### VLAN Interfaces
+* VLAN are Layer 2 802.1q network
+* VLAN objects can be assigned and IP address, and connected to Layer 3 networks for Layer 3 routing
+* Configure under Network > Network > VLAN > Add
+* All vlan interfaces will start with 'vlan' - add the ID number (NOT a vlan ID, but matching them is recommended to avoid confusion)
+* Interface must be assigned to an exiting vlan
+  * If one doesn't exist or a new VLAN interface is needed, selecting 'New VLAN' on the drop down can be done to create a new VLAN.
+  * Select the virtual router to add the interface to
+  * Select the Security Zone to add the interface to

+### Loopback Interfaces
+* Loopbacks are logical interfaces that do not have a physical presence.
+They are assigned in a security zone and can be reached by their IP through another physical main or sub interface.
+* Typical use includes Management UI access, Global Protect interface, or IPSEC tunnel interface termination point.
+* Configure under Network > Interfaces > Loopback
+  * Loopback interfaces always start with 'loopback', which cannot be changed. the ID number is set by the admin
+  * Configured the same as a Layer 3 interface; Only exception is a loopback IP must be a /32 host IP.
+  * Set the VR and the Security Zone the LB will be added to.

 ### Layer 3 Interfaces
 * Layer 3 is able to route data between networks
 * Each L3 interface needs an IP assigned